Flight Levels System

 More of anything doesn’t work anymore.
 It is important to deliver what achieves the best results for customers and business.

-Agile interactions instead of agile islands
+Agile interactions instead

 The right thing happens when the right team is working on the right thing at the right time.